|Permanent Waves Cornish Rex

 lines of the breed here.
 Some Siamese was introduced into the bloodlines to both widen the gene pool

-and to increase the traits of the Oriental body type as compared to the stockier British cats.
+and to integrate the traits of the Oriental body type as compared to the stockier British cats.

 The personality of the Cornish Rex is very active and social.
 They are devoted to their owners and seek